Platformatory/blog/_posts/2024-12-30-debezium-oracledb-logminer.md

 # Configuring Oracle Database

   When Oracle DB container starts for the first time, there are no initial configuration and database exists.
 Hence database will be installed and configuration will be started.
-This process may take 10-20 mins (approx).
+This process may take 10-20 mins (approximately).
 You can verify readiness of Oracle DB from container logs (docker compose logs oracle) and should see message:

     '''
     #############################